with permission from: The Dog Files

 by Nadine M. Rosin for The Dog Files

 Because of its dire consequences, the tumor biopsy was done twice, and my 8-year old dog, Buttons, was diagnosed with virulent carcinoma.
 The vet insisted that without immediate amputation, chemotherapy and radiation, Buttons would be dead in 6 weeks.
 After an emotional 24-hours of intense soul searching, I instead adopted the alternative medical philosophy I had been exposed to as a child- that prevention was the best cure and one should focus on the cause of disease, not the symptoms.
-Ignoring the vet’s advice, I immediately launched my own massive research campaign deep into the world of holistic medicine.
+Ignoring the vet’s advice, I immediately launched my own

 I soon came to learn that “holistic” didn’t mean symptom treating with natural remedies in lieu of pharmaceutical drugs.
 It wasn't about squelching the symptoms or waging war against cancer with alternative treatment.
 Instead, it meant addressing the possible causes: food, treats, cleaning supplies, flea treatments, toys, rawhide chews, and the emotional environment we were living in, to name just a few.
 It meant clearing my home of all possible toxins, cleansing Buttons’ entire system, and then giving her the proper nutritional support so that Buttons’ body could do what a chemically unburdened body does naturally: HEAL ITSELF.